Lapin0t/phd-manuscript/main/02_games.typ

 ))

-In this way, one delays until actually required in the proof the choice and use of any particular enhancement $g lt.tilde t_f$.
+In this way, one delays until actually required in the proof the choice and use of any particular enhancement $g lt.tilde t_f$.#yann[Techniquement ça se passe aussi bien que cela aussi parce que le companion contient l'identité, f lui-même, et son carré notamment, pour vraiment pouvoir sortir des up-to unitaires à la volée pendant la preuve.]
 This theory based on the companion is the one used in the Coq formalization of this thesis.
 However, since I started writing the formalization, an even more practical solution, Steven Schäfer and Gert Smolka's _tower induction_~#mcite(<SchaferS17>), has